 We drove from the capital, Accra, for over an hour in torrential rain to our first evening open-air crusade meeting in Ghana, West Africa.
 Our hosts from a small independent church, co-operated with other local churches for these meetings.
 As the guest speaker, on my first visit to Africa, I wondered why the meetings had not been switched from the market area to a church building with a roof.
 They explained that they always held crusade meetings outside in the market area where the people gathered.
 But what about the rain?
 I wondered.

 We arrived at the mountain town of Suhum in the dark.
 Torrential monsoon rain had cut off the town’s electricity supply.
 The rain eased off a bit, so we gathered in the market area and prayed.
+The host church people were running around to see if they could find a generator for the flourescent lights in the market place, the microphones and band instruments.
+The small group that met us on our umberlla-covered arrival were full of faith and expectation.
+So we prayed there in the rain by our cars in the dark.

 “Lord God, you are mighty,” I prayed.
 “You take over and do what you alone can do.
 In Jesus’ name, Amen.”